Asymptotic elimination of partially continuous aggregation functions in directed graphical models: Admissibility and the main result

 \end{cor}

-{\bf Proof.} Let $\mbbG$ and $\varphi(\bar{x})$ be as assumed.
-By Theorem~\ref{elimination of aggregation functions for a network with only bpfs}, there is a basic probability formula $\psi(\bar{x})$ which is asymptotically equivalent to $\varphi(\bar{x})$ with respect to $\mbbG$.
+{\bf Proof.} Let $\mbbG$, $\mbbP = (\mbbP_n : n \in \mbbN^+)$ and $\varphi(\bar{x})$ be as assumed.
+By Theorem~\ref{elimination of aggregation functions for an LBN}, there is a basic probability formula $\psi(\bar{x})$ which is asymptotically equivalent to $\varphi(\bar{x})$ with respect to $\mbbP$.
 Then $\psi(\bar{x})$ has the form $\bigwedge_{i=1}^k (\psi_i(\bar{x}) \to c_i)$ where, for each $i$, $c_i \in [0, 1]$ and $\psi_i(\bar{x})$ is a conjunction of first-order literals.
 Without loss of generality we can assume that each $\psi_i$ is the conjunction of all formulas in a complete atomic $\sigma$-type.
 Note that for every $\mcA \in \mbW_n$ and every $\bar{a} \in [n]^{|\bar{x}|}$ we have $\mcA(\psi(\bar{a})) \in \{c_1, \ldots, c_k\}$ and $\mcA(\psi(\bar{a})) = c_i$ if $\mcA \models \psi_i(\bar{a})$.
 Let $c \in \{c_1, \ldots, c_k\}$ and suppose that $i_1, \ldots, i_t$ enumerates all $i$ such that $c_i = c$.
 Then

 By Proposition~\ref{convergence and saturation if associated formulas are bpf} below, it follows that the above probability converges as $n\to\infty$.
 (Moreover, the number to which it converges depends only on $\psi$ and $\mbbG$, according to the same proposition.)
-Since $\varphi(\bar{x}) \sim_\mbbG \psi(\bar{x})$ the conclusions of the corollary follow. $\square$ \\
+Since $\varphi(\bar{x})$ and $\psi(\bar{x})$ are asymptotically equivalent with respect to $\mbbP$ the conclusions of the corollary follow. $\square$ \\

-For a discussion of the relevance of the above results and their relationship to previous work see Section~\ref{Related work}.

-\begin{rem} {\bf (The necessity in Theorem~\ref{elimination of aggregation functions for a network with only bpfs} that the aggregation functions of $\mbbG$ are aggregation function-free)} {\rm We show that there is a $PLA(\sigma)$-network $\mbbG$ and a sentence $\varphi \in PLA(\sigma)$ such that all aggregation formulas of $\mbbG$ have only admissible aggregation functions, $\varphi$ has only admissible aggregation functions and $\varphi$ is {\em not} asymptotically equivalent to a basic probability formula with respect to $\mbbG$.
-The example of $\mbbG$ and $\varphi$ can easily be modified to an example with the same properties where, for an arbitrarily chosen $n > 0$, the formula $\varphi$ has $n$ free variables.